risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-set-operations.md

 UNION [ALL] | INTERSECT | EXCEPT
 ```

-If you want to explicitly specify the columns to match, use the `CORRESPONDING BY` clause.
-Only columns that are specified and on both sides will be overlaid.
+If you want to explicitly specify the columns to match, use the `CORRESPONDING BY` specification.
+Only columns that are specified and exist on both sides will be overlaid.

 Here is a simple example.
 First, let's create two tables `employees` and `managers`, and insert some data.
 Then you can use the `CORRESPONDING` keyword.